 SCOOPFREE ULTRA.
 If you have more than one cat you will have to spend more money on pre-filled trays.
 According to customers experiences with one cat you have to change the tray every 7 to 20 days, depending on how much your cat urinates and defecates.
 If your cat urinates 3 or 4 times a day, most likely you will need to change the tray every week.
 Actually, the manufacturer recommends using this system only on cats that are healthy and that means they don’t have whether urinating problems, diabetes or creamy feces.

 When it comes to multi-cat use, the Litter Robot is reliable up to 3 cats.
-The CatGenie also can handle up to 3 cats, but the cleaning cycle takes 45 minutes vs 2 minutes of the Litter Robot.
+The CatGenie also can handle 3 cats, but the cleaning cycle takes 45 minutes vs 2 minutes of the Litter Robot.
 This means with the CatGenie one of the 3 cats most likely will have to wait its turn to use the litter box at some point.

 The success with one of these automatic cat litter boxes will depend on how good your cat adapts to the new system.
 The age and personality are important elements on this.
 For example, kittens are more willing to adopt new systems while old cats are more reluctant to try new things; they usually stick with the old fashion regular litter box.
 Of course, this is not the rule, every cat is unique.
 Regards personalities, this might happen with your cat with each brand:

 LITTER ROBOT OPEN AIR.
 The previous versions of the Litter Robot 3 may not be good for cats with claustrophobia, but the new Litter Robot Open Air provides plenty of space and room for cats so they don’t feel too enclosed due to its ergonomic wide entryway.